NixOS/nixos-homepage/core/src/content/blog/newsletters/2018_02-life-before-death.md

   A collection of NixOS modules covering hardware quirks.

-  The respository has been seeing a lot of work being done in last months leading by [\@yegortimoshenko](https://github.com/yegortimoshenko) (Yegor Timoshenko).
+  The repository has been seeing a lot of work being done in last months leading by [\@yegortimoshenko](https://github.com/yegortimoshenko) (Yegor Timoshenko).